We find people.

 We have located hundreds of people.
 The reasons why we needed to find someone are many and varied.
 Here are some real examples we’ve worked on:

-• Process serving: Locating individuals to serve them with legal documents, such as court summons, divorce papers or legal proceedings.
+- Process serving: Locating individuals to serve them with legal documents, such as court summons, divorce papers or legal proceedings.

-• Long-lost relatives: Helping clients reconnect with family members or friends they have lost touch with over the years.
+- Long-lost relatives: Helping clients reconnect with family members or friends they have lost touch with over the years.
 Including conducting welfare checks on people.

-• Heirs and beneficiaries: Identifying and locating heirs or beneficiaries for estates, wills, or trusts, especially when the individual’s whereabouts are unknown.
+- Heirs and beneficiaries: Identifying and locating heirs or beneficiaries for estates, wills, or trusts.
+Finding and surveilling a beneficiary of a trust to ensure they are meeting the terms of the trust.

-• Corporate or employment investigations: Tracking down former employees or business partners for matters related to breach of contract, intellectual property theft, or employment disputes.
+- Corporate or employment investigations: Tracking down former employees or business partners for matters related to breach of contract, intellectual property theft, or employment disputes.

-• Skip tracing: Specifically locating individuals who have skipped out on financial obligations, such as loans, leases, or credit card debt.
+- Skip tracing: Specifically locating individuals who have skipped out on financial obligations, such as loans, leases, or credit card debt.

-• Insurance claims: Investigating insurance fraud, including locating individuals who may be faking injury or illness to claim benefits.
+- Insurance claims: Investigating insurance fraud, including locating individuals who may be faking injury or illness to claim benefits.

-• … and many other reasons
+- … and many more

 SURVEILLANCE OR FOLLOWING PEOPLE